markdownlint/markdownlint/docs/configuration.md

 * Config file: `git_recurse true`
 * Default: false

-Ignore YAML front matter - if this option is enabled markdownlint will ignore content within valid
+Ignore YAML front matter - If this option is enabled markdownlint will ignore content within valid
 [YAML front matter](https://jekyllrb.com/docs/frontmatter/).
 Reported line numbers will still match the file contents but markdownlint will consider the